 Periodic meetings between the advising faculty and the graduate student are an integral part of the Ph.D. program.
 These meetings should be at sufficiently frequent intervals, as determined by the student and adviser.
 Students are also encouraged to meet with other members of the Ph.D. committee, the option representative, the executive officer, or Caltech's ombudsperson to discuss problems relating to satisfactory progress.

 A student majoring in another option at the Institute may elect a subject minor in electrical engineering.
-He or she must obtain approval from the electrical engineering faculty of a course of study containing at least 45 units (over the 100 level) of advanced courses with an EE listing (excluding EE 191 and 291).
-At least 36 of these should be for letter grades no lower than C. Freshman classes cannot be counted toward this.
+The student must obtain approval from the electrical engineering faculty of a course of study containing at least 45 units (over the 100 level) of advanced courses with an EE listing (excluding 291).
+At least 36 of these should be for letter grades no lower than C. Undergraduate first-year classes cannot be counted toward this.